CfSOtago/energyPAPs/energyPAPlist.md

 # The big list of energy ‘pre- analysis plans’ (PAPs)

-We could lsit in all sorts of ways.
+We could list in all sorts of ways.
 Maybe chronological is best?

 # 1970 - 1980